chibonicus07/CS-2450/journal.md

 have ChatGPT to reteach me the processes of calculus.
 Without AI, I would not be able to get by and think I should get rid of this dependancy.
 In CS-2810, next week, we will be moving up to learning C. I look forward to this as I have heard it has structure and looks way easier to read and write.
 Wish me luck!

+10/27/2025 - Subject: I haven't filled this out in the past few weeks unfortunately.
+I am getting to the point in the semester where I always experience a little bit of burn out and start losing motivation.
+I am hoping over thanksgiving break, I can regain some of that motivation I had towards the beginning of the semester.
+I have learned a lot in this class and in all of my other classes.
+Although my motivation and enthusiasm has faded a bit, I look forward to learning more about coding and how I can become a better computer scientist.